Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 What is Google Trends?

-First launched in 2006, Google Trends is a tool to discover what people have been searching for on Google Search.
-You can use it to spot popular topics and fashions, giving insight into what’s catching attention and what’s not.
+First launched in 2006, Google Trends is a free tool that shows what people have been searching for on Google.

-When we talk about “trends” here we’re referring to Keyword Search Volume — how often a specific word or phrase is searched for within a set timeframe.
+When we talk about “trends” here, we mean Keyword Search Volume — how often a specific word or phrase is searched for within a set timeframe.

-If we seem Google-centric, as ever that’s only because the search giant holds a 93.6% share of the UK search engine market.
+If we seem Google-centric, it’s only because the search giant holds a huge 93.6% share of the UK search engine market.
 For reference, Microsoft’s Bing is a distant second, at 3.9%!

 Of course, Google Trends isn’t just for businesses — content creators, journalists, and just about anyone can use it to see what stories and topics are getting attention.